ojarsbuddy/bbo/bbo directing messages.md

 👏👏👏 Please be kind to your partners and opponents! 👏👏👏

+📃📃📃 Convention cards -- please use 'em! 📃📃📃

 🤖🤖🤖 Have a Nice Tournament!! 🤖🤖🤖

 🏎️🏎️🏎️ Lead swiftly and well! 🏎️🏎️🏎️